ambassadorlabs/k8s-for-humans/README.md

-# k8s-for-humans
-Convention for annotating Kubernetes services for humans
+# Kubernetes Servieces for Humans

+This repository outlines a convention for using annotations to help developers mange Kubernetes services.
+See https://a8r.io for a rendering of this page.

+Pull requests and issues welcome.